zahid58/Inpainter/README.md

     # return your output image with format numpy ndarray, for now I am just returning the input image
     return image
 ```
 3. Last thing you need to do is call your inpainting method from *editor.py*.
+Go to the method *inpaint()* of *editor.py*.
+Add and elif condition which check `self._method` by your method's name and calls the inpainting method of *backend.py*
 ```python
     def inpaint(self):
         img = np.array(self._current_image)